Self Host Installation

 Upload release asset

 Download the latest release from our Releases page.
-Note, you'll want to find the latest release which will contain 3 files, the one you need will be annotated as invoiceninja.zip.
+Note, you'll want to find the latest release which will contain 3 files, the one you need will be annotated as invoiceninja.tar.

 You will also need to copy/rename the .env.example file to .env